Notes on GTM, marketing, career and other side quests

 • SwanAI: Automating GTM workflows, lead scoring, lead distribution, and automated outreach.

-• Podpitch: To get my founder featured on podcasts and help with podcast distribution.
+• Podpitch: To get my founder featured on podcasts and handle podcast distribution.

 • HubSpot: CRM and social media scheduling.